11 Best Places to Visit in California in Winter

 Yosemite's historic ski area is accessible from Glacier Point Road.
 Opened in 1935, Badger Pass Ski Area was the first ski area established in California and is still one of the state's top ski resorts.
 Badger Pass Ski Area offers opportunities for downhill (alpine), snowboarding, and cross-country skiing, as well as snow tubing and snowshoeing.

 The Ahwahnee Hotel's elegant chandelier-illuminated dining hall is transformed into a marvelous venue for the annual Bracebridge Dinner to celebrate Christmas.
-Inspired by 17th-century English feasts, this costumed Christmas pageant features a seven-course menu, candlelit ambience, musical theater entertainment, and classic Christmas carols.
+Inspired by 17th-century English feasts, this costumed Christmas pageant features a seven-course menu, candlelit ambiance, musical theater entertainment, and classic Christmas carols.

 Read More: Top Attractions & Things to Do in Yosemite

-8. Napa Valley
+9. Napa Valley

 The winter is an ideal time to sample the area's fine dining and spa treatments.
 You can also take advantage of lower rates at some of the best hotels in Napa as well as the top resorts that charge notoriously high prices in the busy season.

 The Napa Valley is home to some of the country's best restaurants.
-Foodies will appreciate the wide range of dining options, from classic French to trendy modern restaurants.
-For those who can get a reservation and are willing to pay the price, it's worth dining at The French Laundry in Yountville, which boasts three Michelin stars.
+Are you a foodie?
+Then you will love the wide range of dining options, from classic French to trendy modern restaurants.

-9. Mendocino
+Mendocino coastline

 Thanks to the temperate Mediterranean climate, the weather in Mendocino can be as pleasant in winter as it is in summertime.
 In fact, the winter has the advantage of less coastal fog.
 As long as it's not raining, you can expect breathtaking blue skies, sweeping sea views, and refreshing ocean breezes.